-Two concepts have helped us to understand the unique career development needs of intellectually gifted students.
-The first concept, "multipotentiality" (Frederickson & Rothney, 1972) is perhaps the more controversial concept of the two (Achter, Benbow & Lubinski, 1997).
-Multipotentiality is defined as the ability to select and develop any of a number of diverse career options.
+Multipotentiality is a controversial construct.
+(Achter, Benbow & Lubinski, 1997).
 Gifted students are often multipotential because they possess a high level of general ability, which makes them capable of performing capably in almost any intellectual endeavor.
 Unlike students of average ability, who must make academic and career choices based on their areas of greatest strength, many gifted students must make their choices based on some other criterion than ability.
 Unfortunately, vocational interests, when measured at grade level by current standardized measures, are also of limited usefulness for career decision-making.

 The evidence that multipotentiality poses a significant barrier to effective decision-making is available from modern research, primarily from case studies and longitudinal studies.
 Hollingworth (1926) found that the many subjects from the large pool of gifted students she interviewed had experienced considerable difficulty in choosing from among their many interests, and confining themselves to a reasonable number of enterprises.
 The term multipotentiality was actually coined at the Wisconsin Research and Guidance Laboratory for Superior Students, which provided research through service programs for students of high academic ability from 1957 until 1984.